 New and emerging skills

-The rapid increase in the repair, reuse and recycling of textiles is predicted to have a significant impact on the industry, including the development of new skills in eco-friendly production and design.
+Increases in the repair, reuse and recycling of textiles is predicted to have a significant impact on the industry, including emergent skills in eco-friendly production and design.
+There is also rising demand for skills in digital printing, laser cutting and textile mechanics

-Increasing consumer interest in locally made, ethical and sustainable products is providing opportunities for a new focus for businesses to focus on quality craftsmanship and strong technical skills.
+Demand for locally made, ethical and sustainable products is providing opportunities for businesses to focus on quality craftsmanship and strong technical skills.

 Challenges